GHSVS-de/tpl_bs4ghsvs/README.md

 ----------------
 # My personal build procedure (WSL 1, Debian, Win 10)

-## Special step !!!!!
+## If a new Bootstrap release?
+Special step !!!!!
 Build reduced `bootstrap.bundle` JS!!!!!!
-- To copy later on into target of this repository `./src/js/plg_system_bs3ghsvs/bootstrap`
+- - You should first build a new `plg_system_bs3ghsvs_bs5`.
+Makes the whole release procedure a little bit easier.

 - Delete everything in `/mnt/z/git-kram/bootstrap/`
 - - but don't delete `./.git`!
 - - but don't delete `./node_modules`!